I added a new article that adds to this article, called Coaching verbally expressive clients

-The bottom line 😊 – be conscious about what you are doing, especially interrupting.
-Know you may create a hierarchical relationship, where coach is now controlling the client and how they speak.
+The bottom line 😊 – be conscious about what you are saying, and especially the purpose of interrupting.
+Know if you interrupt, you may create a hierarchical relationship, where coach is now controlling the client and how they speak.

 Be totally okay with the client speaking for long periods of time

 As an ICF Assessor, I have the honor of listening to many recordings for MCC, PCC and ACC coaching.
 One impressive thing I’ve heard in some coaches, is a level of patience, calm and spaciousness when they have a verbose client.